Nonparametric Inference via Bootstrapping the Debiased Estimator: Introduction

 In nonparametric statistics, how to construct a confidence band has been a central research topic for several decades.
 However, this problem has not yet been fully resolved because of its intrinsic difficulty.
 The main issue is that the nonparametric estimation error generally contains a bias part and a stochastic variation part.
 Stochastic variation can be captured using a limiting distribution or a resampling approach, such as the bootstrap \citep{Efron1979}.
 However, the bias is not easy to handle because it often involves higher-order derivatives of the underlying function and cannot be easily captured by resampling methods (see, e.g., page 89 in \citealt{wasserman2006all}).

 To construct a confidence band, two main approaches are proposed in the literature.
 The first one is to undersmooth the data so the bias converges faster than the stochastic variation \citep{bjerve1985uniform, hall1992bootstrap, hall1993empirical, chen1996empirical,wasserman2006all}.
 Namely, we choose the tuning parameter (e.g., the smoothing bandwidth in the kernel estimator) in a way such that the bias shrinks faster than the stochastic variation.
 Because the bias term is negligible compared to the stochastic variation, the resulting confidence band is (asymptotically) valid.
-The other approach is to estimate the bias and then construct a confidence band after correcting the bias \citep{hardle1988bootstrapping,hardle1991bootstrap,hall1992effect, eubank1993confidence, fan1996local,wasserman2006all}.
-The second approach is sometimes called a \emph{debiased}, or bias-corrected, approach.
-Because the bias term often involves higher-order derivative of the targeted function, we need to introduce another estimator of the derivatives to correct the bias to obtain a consistent bias estimator.
+However, the conventional bandwidth selector (e.g., the ones described in \citealt{sheather2004density}) does not give an undersmoothing bandwidth so it is unclear how to practically implement this method.
+The other approach estimates the bias and then constructs a confidence band after correcting the bias {\citep{hardle1988bootstrapping,hardle1991bootstrap,hall1992effect, eubank1993confidence, sun1994simultaneous, hardle1995better, neumann1995automatic, xia1998bias, hardle2004bootstrap}.} The second approach is sometimes called a \emph{debiased}, or bias-corrected, approach.
+Because the bias term often involves higher-order derivative of the targeted function, we need to introduce another estimator of the derivatives to correct the bias and obtain a consistent bias estimator.
+Estimating the derivatives involves a non-conventional smoothing bandwidth (often we have to oversmooth the data) so it is not easy to choose it in practice (there are some methods discussed in \citealt{Chacon2011}).

-However, both approaches have their limitations.
-If we undersmooth the data, we no longer have the optimal convergence rate because we are not balancing the bias and stochastic variation.
-This inflates the size of the confidence bands, which makes it suboptimal for practical use.
-For the debiased method, we need to use another estimator to consistently estimate the bias, which generally requires choosing another tuning parameter.
-Having another tuning parameter makes the problem even more complicated and limits its practical applicability.